Prodaturu/Obsidian/Indexes/C++.md

 	- created by Bjarne Stroustrup
 	- extension of the C programming language
 	- introduced in 1985
-	- c with classes and inheritance (when invented)
 - C++ is a statically-typed language
 	- type of a variable is determined during compilation
+- C++ builds upon the features of C,
+	- c with classes and inheritance (when invented)
+	- most C programs can be compiled and run with a C++ compiler

 ---